OrionConstellations/orionconstellations/README.md

 ✩ when i'm online it's usually between 4:00-11:00 pm CEST , w2i if afk , c + h is always okay!

-✩ pt locations: usually by the docks or in the jjk area
+✩ pt locations: usually by the docks or in the area of the fandom im currently most interested in

 ✩ friend requests / dms are open on every platform !